 - LEVEL 1: The simplest way to characterize AQ state is to use measurements taken routinely, or during a measurement campaign, (together with a geo-statistic interpolation method if the aim is to obtain a map of concentrations over a studied area).
 Some studies also use the strong and highly uncertain hypothesis that local concentrations are proportional to local emissions to estimate source contributions. - LEVEL 2: is based on a characterization of the AQ state using one model, adapted to the studied spatial scale.
 This model should be validated over the studied area and should use emissions input data also adapted to this scale.
 Concentrations used as boundary conditions of the model can be either extrapolated from measurements or data extracted from a larger scale model.
-Observed concentrations can be used to correct the model (data assimilation) at least for the reference year, often used as a starting point for IAM applications.
+Observed concentrations can be used to correct the model (data assimilation) at least for the reference year, often used as a starting point for IAM applications. - LEVEL 3: is based on a characterization of the AQ state using a downscaling models chain, both in term of AQ and meteorological models, from large scale (Europe for example) to regional (country or regions) and local scale (city or street level).
+Using a downscaling model chain allows to take into consideration interactions between the various scales, such as transport of pollutant from large scale or feedbacks between mesoscale wind flows and local dynamics.
+Nesting between models can be one-way or two-ways, allowing local information to be passed to the larger scale model run.
+Sub-grid modelling approaches can also be used to combine different scales.
+For each part of the downscaling chain, emissions should be adapted to the model in term of spatial and temporal resolution.

 If the IAM is a prospective study, aiming to evaluate future policy scenario, a method could be used to correct the model.
-A possibility in this context is to estimate, through data assimilation (if observations are available), map of increments/bias (related to the base case) to be used to also "correct" the concentrations of future alternative emission reduction scenarios.
+A possibility in this context is to estimate, through data assimilation (if observations are available), map of increments/bias (related to the base case) to be used also to "correct" the concentrations of future alternative emission reduction scenarios.
 Another input to the model are meteorological data which can be obtained from observations or from a meteorological model.
 Spatial and temporal resolution of the meteorological model should be adapted to the one of AQ model.
 For prospective IAM, using meteorological data from a specific year rises the problem of its representativeness, as it does not permit to catch the inter-annual variability of the meteorological conditions.
 To tackle this issue, one option could be to simulate more years, or in some way to "filter" the effect of the interannual variability in meteorology.